aew2sbee/zenn/books/github-foundations/draft.md

 - [ ] With write permission, set an existing project as a template &gt; You need admin permissions to set an existing project as a template
-- [x] Configure recommended templates to your organization&#39;s members
+- [x] Configure recommended templates to your organization's members
 - [x] Create a new template to be used as a base for new projects
 - [x] With admin or write permissions, copy an existing project as a template
 - [ ] Publish your templates in GitHub Marketplace for anyone to use